huggingface/node-question-answering/README.md

 <a name="remote-model"></a>
 ### Using a remote model with [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving)

 You may prefer to host your model on a dedicated server.
-It's possible by simply passing the server endpoint as the `path` option, and passing `remote` to `true`.
+It's possible by simply passing the server endpoint as the `path` option and `remote` to `true`.
 Here is a simple example using [Docker](https://www.tensorflow.org/tfx/serving/docker) locally:

 ```bash
 # Inside our project root, download DistilBERT-cased to its default `.models` location